gabetucker2/DataVisualization/README.md

 ﻿# Data Visualization Showcase

-Welcome to my data visualization showcase ~
+Welcome to my data visualization showcase for Big Five/NEO PI-R personality traits, originally designed to show users their personality results after taking a personality test. ~

 This was all hardcoded from the ground up using only vanilla browser functionality (i.e., no libraries were used).